-"Automated browser testing is slow and flaky"
+"Automated browser testing is slow and flaky"- every developer, ever

 Biloba builds on top of chromedp to bring stable, performant, automated browser testing to Ginkgo.
 It embraces three principles: